justinvos/ECON151G/ECON151G_Notes.md

 ## Preliminary Concepts

-**Economics** is the study of hwo individuals and societies choose to use the scarce resources that nature and previous generations have provided.
+**Economics** is the study of how individuals and societies choose to use the scarce resources that nature and previous generations have provided.

 **Scare resources**:
 - Labour (Skilled and unskilled)